johnsonc/django-koica/README.md

 Django Koica
 ==============

-Simple Q&amp;A application with bootstrap templates
+Simple Q&amp;A application with bootstrap templates [ warning: this app is only available for french language at the time]

 Dependencies
 --------------